-The user leaves a lot of information behind with each retrieval of a contribution, with each click and each call of an app.
+The user leaves a lot of information behind with each retrieval of a contribution, with each click and each app visit.
 This all reveals something about his preferences and their current interest.

-If it is possible to react in real time by re-sorting and grouping content.
-By doing so, the relevance of the medium for the user increases enormously.
+Also, if it is possible to react in real time by re-sorting and grouping content, the relevance of the medium for the user will be greatly increased.
 Artificial intelligence is the driver here for a greater personalisation of the offer.